-Music Education Programs in the Schools –Over 60,000 Students Served
+Music Programs in the Schools – Over 60,000 Students Served

 Over the last 30 years, music educator and internationally acclaimed recording artist Ian Dogole has presented a vast array of educational programs to more than 60,000 students in the San Francisco Bay Area through organizations such as the San Francisco Symphony (AIM Program), the Marin Arts Council, Youth in Arts, Young Imaginations and Young Audiences of the Bay Area.